dkapanidis/zero-downtime-tutorial/docs/02-build-coin-images.md

 ## The code

-The Code is the following:
+The code is located at `images/coin` and is the following:

 `server.go`